Celebrating Black Visionaries

 Malcolm X, was a prominent African American leader in the Civil Rights movement, born on May 19, 1925, in Omaha, Nebraska.
 Throughout his life, he was able to gain prominence by speaking about the Nation of Islam, a belief system that merged Islam with Black nationalism.
 After Malcolm X’s assassination in 1965, his autobiography helped to popularized his ideas, becoming an inspiration for the Black Power movement.

-The first garden at Malcolm X Academy was designed by 4th-grade students during their architecture class around 2013.
+The first garden at Malcolm X Academy was designed by 4th grade students during their architecture class around 2013.
 In the fall of 2019 we partnered up with the academy to bring our garden programming to its students and have been happily tending the gardens ever since.

 Booker T. Washington was born April 5, 1856, Franklin county, Virginia.
 An educator and reformer, he was the first president and principal developer of Tuskegee Normal and Industrial Institute (now known as Tuskegee University).
 Washington is known for mobilizing a wide range of people; from middle-class Black citizens, to church leaders, philanthropists, and politicians throughout the 19th century.
 His vision was to build the Black community’s economic strength and pride by focusing on self-help and schooling.

-We are proud to partner with Booker T. and appreciate the work they have done and continue to do, especially with our cooking classes, a collaborative effort between BTWCSC and our educators; setting up, cooking, and cleaning up in order to continue providing cooking classes and connecting them to the gardens.
+We are proud to partner with Booker T. and appreciate the work they have done and continue to do, especially with our cooking classes, a collaborative effort between BTWCSC and our educators; setting up, cooking, and cleaning up in order continue providing cooking classes and connecting them to the gardens

 Ella Hill Hutch was born in Lakeland, Florida in 1923.
-In 1977, she was elected to the San Francisco Branch of the Board of Supervisors, making her the first Black woman to be elected to the Board.
+In 1977, she was elected to the San Francisco Branch of the Board of Supervisors, making her the first Black Woman to be elected to the Board.
 Throughout her life, she was involved in many committees and boards in the city, such as creating the San Francisco Branch of CORE along with Bob Slattery, and being a member of the Democratic County Central Committee, the Fillmore Tenants Council, the Bay Area Rapid Transit Board, and the Golden Gate Bridge, Highway and Transportation District.

 In her honor, the Ella Hill Hutch Community Center was built, which has provided “a safe space for mental and physical health programming” and resources in the Western Addition for more than 30 years!
-Currently, we are working with them to distribute our learning kits, and are revamping their garden space to include salad greens, herbs, berries, sweet potatoes, and more!
+Currently we are working with them to distribute our learning kits, and are revamping their garden space to include salad greens, herbs, berries, sweet potatoes, and more!

 If you are an SF Giants fan, we’re sure you’ve heard of Willie Mays.
 Today, he is regarded as one of the best players in the MLB.
-Born on May 6, 1931, in Westfield, Alabama, his baseball career began in 1948 and he was signed by the then New York Giants in 1950.
+Born on May 6, 1931, in Westfield, Alabama, his baseball career began in 1948, and was signed by the then New York Giants in 1950.
 With an impressive career, he was elected to the Baseball Hall of Fame in 1979 and is considered one of the best players in the MLB.

 Today, the Willie Mays Boys & Girls Club serves as a center in Hunter’s Point where youth are able to participate in a variety of programs, including the garden space we steward, college prep services, club sports, and much more.